dbajuliano/Learning-Java-Android-Studio-libGDX/FlagsActivity/README.md

 - Git - Open source distributed version control system designed to handle everything from small to very large projects

 - GitHub - Web-based hosting service for version control using git

-# 🔧 Support

-If you have questions about the project or encounter any problem while configuring your environment, please don't hesistate to contact the project author or [submit an issue](https://github.com/julianotech/FlagsActivity/issues/new).

-# 👬 Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 # :octocat: Versioning

 I am using [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/julianotech/FlagsActivity/tags).

-# :video_game: About Juliano
+# :man: About Juliano

-Juliano is a passionate person who believe that work is a place where you can innovate and have fun.
+Juliano is a passionate person who believes that work is a place where you can innovate and have fun.

-A talented DBA and System Administrator who have start to code.
+A talented DBA and System Administrator who has started to code.

-I am also love open-source software and I give back to the community as much as I can.
+I also love open-source software and I give back to the community as much as I can.

 # :copyright: License
 - Marty is recording his lectures from his laptop.
 Please note: These are low-quality screen recordings and the audio is very poor.
 We do not recommend trying to use these videos as a substitute for coming to class.
 See below for videos from previous quarters for all lectures.